Welcome to the resources page!

 Highly Recommended Self-Help Books

 In this seminal work on the power that we have through our thoughts to live life at a higher level of conscious and manifest what we want, Dr. Dyer explains what he calls the 7 faces of intention.
 He admitted in a talk with Esther Hicks, that at the time he wrote the book he was very much into the teaching of Abraham and this book does reflect his own deep understanding of how to attract everything from health to wealth into your life.
+I absolutely love this book and there truly is a power in being able to hold your intention clearly about what you absolutely will manifest into your life!

 Feeling Good: A New Mood Therapy by Dr. David Burns